Listen to Richard Sylves on his interview from "Homeland Security Inside & Out"

 "Sylves plows new ground – he chronicles presidential Disaster Declarations, contextualizes the history of local government declarations, and analyzes the Department of Homeland Security.
 Disaster Policy & Politics should be required reading for students of emergency management public administration, disaster sociology, disaster politics and a host of social science studies and emergency management planners would do well to have it incorporated into the states’ professional development series coursework." - Charlie Craig, Director of Emergency Management, Volusia County Emergency Management

-Richard Sylves, University of Delaware
+Richard Sylves, George Washington University

 Richard Sylves is professor of political science at the University of Delaware.
 He has served on a National Academy of Science, National Research Council panel, and he has done funded and unfunded research for FEMA.
 He served three years as an appointed member of the National Academy of Science Disaster Roundtable.
 His books include The Nuclear Oracles; Disaster Management in the United States and Canada: Politics, Policy, Administration, Study and Instruction of Emergency Management; Cities and Disaster: North American Studies in Emergency Management (with William Waugh); and Homeland Security and Emergency Management: A Public Budgeting Perspective.